 Base Pose #2: Standing

 I could make this entire blog post about standing pose variations, but I'll try to keep it to my favorites!
 My standing base pose is the classic straight on, hand on the hip with either the legs crossed at the ankles or one leg bent and pointed in.
-Same as the sitting pose, from here you can get a ton of variety just by having her look in different directions and changing her expression.
+Same as the sitting pose, from here you can get a ton of variety just by having her look in different directions, doing different hand positions and changing her expression.

 These are just a few of the MANY variations you can do on my base pose.
 Rotating between legs crossed at the ankles and one knee bent and turned in ensures a super flattering body-shape.
 Have her turn to the side, look at the camera, then look down over her shoulder (I always ask her to tuck her chin towards her shoulder).
 Mix it up between letting her hands relax at her sides and giving each one a job.
 Usually when I ask them to place their hands up on their shoulder (like the black and white), when they place it the first time their hand is stiff and flat.
 If that happens, I tell her to take it off, shake it out, and then just plop it right back there.
 For every standing pose, besides moving limbs and changing facial expressions, do full body shots plus waist up shots of each pose.